Cocktail (2012 film): Plot

-Meera (Diana Penty) is a shy and traditional Indian girl who leaves her family in India to live in London with her husband Kunal (Randeep Hooda).
+Meera Sahni (Diana Penty) is a shy and traditional Indian girl who leaves her family in India to live in London with her husband Kunal Ahuja (Randeep Hooda).
 While at the Heathrow Airport, she meets Gautam Kapoor (Saif Ali Khan), a shameless flirt and playboy who hits on her and asks her out.
 Meera, disturbed by his over-extroverted behaviour, politely tells him that she is married and then leaves.
 Meera searches for Kunal and finally finds him, but he is angry to see her and explains that he only married Meera for money, telling her to stay away from him.
 This leaves Meera heartbroken and stranded in London with no place to stay.
 While in the bathroom at a diner, Meera meets Veronica (Deepika Padukone), an aimless party girl who sees Meera weeping and decides to help her.
 Veronica takes Meera to her apartment and explains that her rich, estranged father sends her a large amount of money through a cheque every month, which helps Veronica enjoy the life of a spoilt socialite.
 One night, Veronica takes Meera to a nightclub, where they run into Gautam.
 At the club, Gautam and Veronica dance intimately and make out.
 The next morning, after a job interview, Meera comes home to find Gautam on the couch.
 She learns that Gautam and Veronica slept together the previous night.
 Soon, Gautam moves in with Veronica and Meera, continuing his "no strings attached" relationship with Veronica.
 Although Meera initially dislikes him, she comes to accept him, and the three become good friends.

 Eventually, Gautam's mother Kavita (Dimple Kapadia) and his uncle Randhir (Boman Irani) arrive, looking for him.
 Kavita is shocked to see Gautam's drunken escapades with the two girls and wants to know if he has found anyone to settle down with yet.
 She does not particularly like Veronica due to her lifestyle, while Randhir develops a soft spot for her.
 Gautam lies to Kavita and says that he is in a relationship with Meera because she is the "ideal Indian girl" who would meet his mother's approval.
 During this charade, Gautam and Meera become closer and end up falling in love.
 However, Meera is hesitant to admit it because she does not want to hurt Veronica, her best friend.
 Consequently, Veronica has fallen in love with Gautam and is trying to win Kavita's approval by becoming a "decent" Indian girl.